ultralytics/ultralytics/docs/en/datasets/segment/carparts-seg.md

 ## Usage

-To train a YOLOv8n model on the Carparts Segmentation dataset for 100 epochs with an image size of 640, you can use the following code snippets.
+To train Ultralytics YOLOv8n model on the Carparts Segmentation dataset for 100 epochs with an image size of 640, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!!
 Example "Train Example"